 This five day interactive workshop, is designed to familiarize participants with the requirements of a National Civil Aviation Security Programme (NCASP) and enable them to draft and review such a programme.
 It is recommended that nominees be at the senior or middle management level within the State’s appropriate authority who are responsible for the control, drafting, review, updating and/or implementation of NCASP.

 This five day interactive workshop, will familiarize participants with the general principles of developing, implementing and maintaining an aviation security certification systems, with an emphasis given to screener certification, AVSEC instructor certification and national inspector certification.
-The workshop will expose participants to guidance material incorporated in the ICAO Security Manual Doc 8973 (Res) and provide an opportunity to develop sample programmes that can be used as the foundation for developing specific State certification systems and/or be incorporated into existing ones.
+The workshop will expose participants to guidance material incorporated in the Aviation Security Manual (Doc 8973 – Restricted) and provide an opportunity to develop sample programmes that can be used as the foundation for developing specific State certification systems and/or be incorporated into existing ones.
 This workshop is designed for personnel responsible for the development, implementation and/or oversight AVSEC certification systems.